No above-the-line charitable deductions.

 Eligibility rules changed to claim a tax credit for clean vehicles.

-The passing of the Inflation Reduction Act of 2022 (IRA) has shaken up electric/clean vehicles with multiple – and detailed – changes.
-Tax credits available under section 30D (EV credit) for purchasing a new electric vehicle after August 16, 2022 (when the Inflation Reduction Act of 2022 was enacted) are generally available only for qualifying electric vehicles for which final assembly occurred in North America.
+with multiple – and detailed – changes.
+Tax credits available under section 30D (EV credit) for purchasing a new electric vehicle after August 16, 2022 (when the Inflation Reduction Act of 2022 was

-list of Model Year 2022 and early Model Year 2023 electric vehicles that may meet the final assembly requirement.
+The Department of Energy has provided a list of Model Year 2022 and early Model Year 2023 electric vehicles that may meet the final assembly

 Note that because some models are built in multiple locations, vehicles on the Department of Energy list may not meet the final assembly requirement in all circumstances.